cognitiveprince/paradox_docs/getting started.md

     Step 5.
 The outer product of the matrixes  will be printed in the output block
 1. Power

+    Step 1.
+Take the matrix block enter the value of the matrix

+    Step 2.
+Take the val block enter the value you want

+    Step 3 Connct the two blocks to the power block

+    Step 4.
+The matrix will be powered by the value you entered in the val block, the output will be displayed in the power block
 1. Rand

+    Step 1.
+Take the val blocks, enter the values you want

+    Step 2.
+Take the Rand block and connect it to the val blocks

+    Step 3.
+A random matrix will be created and displayed in the rand block
 1. Real

+    Step 1.
+Take the matrix block and enter a complexmatric

+    Step 2.
+Connect the matrix block with the Real block

+    Step 3.
+The real numbers present in the matrix will be displayed in the real block
 1. Solve

     Step 1.
 Take the matrix blocks